HP Smart Array 410i as HBA

 Yes it did.
 Murphy's law, ones again.

-I did install bat to read the logs, it helps.
+I did installation bat to read the logs, it helps.

 apt update && apt install bat -y